 Serve and enjoy!
 (And I promise you will!)

-Before spooning into individual little bowls, allow to cool completely and then give it a stir.
-Some seperation might have occered.
+Before spooning it into individual little bowls, allow it to cool completely, and then give it a stir.
+Some separation might have occurred.

-If your cauliflower is super fresh before using, you can keep this pumpkin pudding dessert in the fridge for aout four days.
+If your cauliflower is super fresh before using, you can keep this pumpkin pudding dessert in the fridge for about four days.
 It will make six one-half cup servings.